How to Cite SDSS

 the relevant Data Release Paper:

-- Alam et al. 2015 (Data Release 12) is the most recent Data Release paper, but please cite the appropriate paper for the Data Release used for your download.
+- Data Release 15 (Aguado et al. 2018, accepted to ApJS) is the most recent Data Release paper, but please cite the appropriate paper for the Data Release used for your download.

 and the relevant instrumentation paper(s):